SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

 ----------

-.. py:function:: createDocumentValidationRequest(documentID, documentData, callback, options)
+.. py:function:: createPersonDocument(personID, documentID, documentData, callback, options)
     :noindex:

-    Request validation of a document.
+    Add a new document for to a person.
+This will trigger a document validation process.

     **Authorization**: :todo:`To be defined`

+    :param str personID: The ID of the person.
     :param str documentID: The ID of the document.
     :param documentData: The content and attributes of the document to be validated.
-    :param uri callback: The address of a service to be called when the result is available.
+    :param uri callback: The address of a service to be called when the validation result is available.
     :param dict options: The processing options.
 Supported options are transactionID.
     :return: a status indicating success or error.
 In the case of success, a document validation identifier.

-.. py:function:: getDocumentValidationRequest(documentValidationID, options)
+.. py:function:: getDocumentValidationStatus(documentValidationID, options)
     :noindex:

-    Retrieve the attributes/status of a document validation.
+    Retrieve the status of a document validation.

     **Authorization**: :todo:`To be defined`

-    :param str issuanceID: The ID of the issuance.
+    :param str issuanceID: The ID of the document.
     :param dict options: The processing options.
 Supported options are transactionID.
     :return: a status indicating success or error, and in case of success the document validation status.

-.. py:function:: createBiometricValidationRequest(biometricID, biometricData, callback, options)
+.. py:function:: createPersonBiometric(personID, biometricID, biometricData, callback, options)
     :noindex:

-    Request validation of biometric data.
+    Add a new biometric for to a person.
+This will trigger a biometric validation process.

     **Authorization**: :todo:`To be defined`

+    :param str personID: The ID of the person.
     :param str documentID: The ID of the biometric data.
     :param documentData: The content and attributes of the biometric to be validated.
-    :param uri callback: The address of a service to be called when the result is available.
+    :param uri callback: The address of a service to be called when the validation result is available.
     :param dict options: The processing options.
 Supported options are transactionID.
     :return: a status indicating success or error.
 In the case of success, a biometric validation identifier.

-.. py:function:: getBiometricValidationRequest(biometricValidationID, options)
+.. py:function:: getBiometricValidationStatus(biometricValidationID, options)
     :noindex:

-    Retrieve the attributes/status of a biometric validation.
+    Retrieve the status of a biometric validation.

     **Authorization**: :todo:`To be defined`

-    :param str issuanceID: The ID of the issuance.
+    :param str issuanceID: The ID of the biometric data.
     :param dict options: The processing options.
 Supported options are transactionID.
     :return: a status indicating success or error, and in case of success the biometric validation status.

-.. py:function:: createBiographicValidationRequest(biographicID, biometricData, callback, options)
+.. py:function:: createBiographicValidationRequest(personID, biographicID, biometricData, callback, options)
     :noindex:

-    Request validation of biographic data.
+    Add a new biographic for to a person.
+This will trigger a biographic validation process.

     **Authorization**: :todo:`To be defined`

+    :param str personID: The ID of the person.
     :param str documentID: The ID of the biographic data.
     :param documentData: The content and attributes of the biographic to be validated.
-    :param uri callback: The address of a service to be called when the result is available.
+    :param uri callback: The address of a service to be called when the validation result is available.
     :param dict options: The processing options.
 Supported options are transactionID.
     :return: a status indicating success or error.
 In the case of success, a biographic validation identifier.